Lisa Bouchelle

-Lisa Bouchelle is an American singer-songwriter/Americana artist.
+Lisa Bouchelle is an American singer-songwriter and Americana artist.
 Her music encompasses acoustic rock, pop, country, and rock.
 She is the host of the syndicated TV show Rock Star Kitchen.

 Early career

 Bouchelle began singing in numerous open mic nights around her hometown of Trenton, NJ, and started writing and recording her own songs.
 She also sang with the progressive rock band Mastermind, which was very successful in Japan and enabled her to be voted one of the top 40 vocalists in the world in a Burrn!
 Magazine poll.

 Lisa also sang the role of Mona Lisa on the album "Leonardo: The Absolute Man," in a duet with James LaBrie of Dream Theater.

 Her performances at the Jersey shore led her to be a part of charity events where she dueted with Jon Bon Jovi and sang backup for Bruce Springsteen.